-Under the leadership of the Peruvian Ministry of Agriculture and the National Coffee Council, the National Coffee Action Plan 2018-2030 was launched in October 2018 with the view of promoting sector growth, environmental sustainability, and the well-being of 223 thousand farmer families that depend on this crop.
+Under the leadership of the Peruvian Ministry of Agriculture (MINAGRI) and the National Coffee Council (Junta Nacional del Café or JNC), the Peruvian National Coffee Action Plan 2018-2030 was officially launched in October 2018 with the view of promoting sector growth, environmental sustainability, and the well-being of the 223.000 farmer families that depend on this crop.

-"The plan is a result of a participatory process that involved over 1000 private and public sector stakeholders, the international cooperation and civil society representing the coffee value chain", expressed Gustavo Mostajo, Minister of Agriculture and Irrigation.
+During the launch, Gustavo Mostajo, Minister of Agriculture and Irrigation, said "The plan is a result of a participatory process that involved over 1000 private and public sector stakeholders, the international cooperation and civil society representing the coffee value chain".

 "Today, thanks to the efforts deployed by the different actors, the coffee sector has a shared vision" said María del Carmen Sacasa, UNDP Resident Representative in Peru.
 "The National Coffee Action Plan shows us that it is possible to generate consensus and work together in order to improve the livelihoods of producer families, increase incomes, strengthen technical capacities for enhancing productivity and reduce deforestation and climate change risks".

 The plan includes priority actions and sector goals until 2030 with the main purpose of strengthening competitiveness and social and environmental sustainability at national and international levels.